Application Rationalization Definition

 What does Application Rationalization mean?

 Everyone is busy with Applications and talks about Application Rationalization.
-But who actually performs IT?
-What is the definition of Application Rationalization and what are the different strategies for it?
+But who performs IT?
+What is the definition of Application Rationalization, and what are the different strategies for it?
 Read on if you are interested!

-Application Rationalization is an organization's strategic process of coming to the lean set of the most vital and necessary software applications with respect to primary business processes.
+Application Rationalization is an organization's strategic process of coming to the lean set of the most necessary software applications concerning primary business processes.

-All software applications that have duplicate functions are as possible phased-out or switched off.
-The objective is to lower the complexity of the software application landscape and to average application cost.
-This creates are more vital, adaptive and scalable application landscape.
+All software applications that have duplicate functions are phased out or switched off.
+The objective is to simplify the software application landscape and reduce the average application cost.
+This creates a more vital, adaptive, and scalable application landscape.

 Application.
-The word Application in Application Rationalization refers to the software application.
-Of course, it can be explained as Hardware and Software, but this is uncommon to do.
+The term "Application" in Application Rationalization refers to a software application.
+Of course, it can be explained as Hardware and Software, but this is uncommon, too.

 Benefits of Application Rationalization

-Application Rationalization is a topic that wanders around in every organization.
-If it is done correctly it has mainly two benefits:
+Application Rationalization is a topic in every organization.
+If it is done correctly, it has mainly two benefits:

-1) Decrease Complexity - The application landscape becomes less complex, thus becoming more flexible and more easy to increase, ensuring business continuity.
+1) Decrease Complexity - The application landscape becomes less complex, thus becoming more flexible and easier to increase, ensuring business continuity.

 2) Lower Costs - The application landscape becomes less costly, thus leaving room for more application renewal and other IT projects.